 Hey there, happy September!
 It still feels like summer in my neck of the woods, even as everybody’s thoughts are turning to fall.
-Our menu still has grilled recipes in heavy rotation, with a sprinkling of comfort fair like instant pot lentil soup on cooler days.
+Our menu still has grilled recipes in heavy rotation, with a sprinkling of comfort fair like instant pot lentil soup and Greek yogurt pasta on cooler days.

 Sometimes there’s nothing so simple and satisfying for dinner as a piece of chicken and some veggies.
 When we grill chicken, we almost always marinate it, and this Greek Chicken Marinade is one of our favorites.

 Here’s my secret for making THE FASTEST MARINADES EVER – I don’t measure anything.
 Ever.
 Life’s too short, and it’s just a marinade.
 When I follow other marinade recipes, I look at the recipe to get a general sense of the amount of each ingredient, and then I just eyeball it.

 I’ve given you ingredient amounts below, but honestly, don’t get all your measuring cups and spoons dirty.
 It won’t matter if you have a little “too much” lemon juice or a little less oregano.

 Just eyeball everything into a ziploc bag, throw the chicken in, and move on with your day.
 It’ll taste great, I promise.

 What are the ingredients for this Greek chicken marinade recipe?

 You should be able to find all of the ingredients for this marinade at any grocery store, if they’re not already in your kitchen: